diogotcorreia/master-thesis/docs/02-individual-plan.typ

     How to design and implement a tool that can efficiently and accurately detect class pollution in Python?
   + #enum-label("rq-widespread")
-    Is class pollution in Python widespread and exploitable in real world applications?
+    Is class pollution in Python prevalent and exploitable in real world applications?
   + #enum-label("rq-cmp-pp")
-    How does class pollution in Python compare to prototype pollution in JavaScript when it comes to exploitability and widespreadness?
+    How does class pollution in Python compare to prototype pollution in JavaScript when it comes to exploitability and prevalence in the real-world?
 ]

 These questions are explained below in more detail, along with their objectives, tasks and methods.